sachingit60/Diwali_sales-Analysis/README.md

 # Python_Diwali_Sales_Analysis
-Python project for beginners- Analyze Diwali sales data to improve customer experience and sales
+ Analyze Diwali sales data to improve customer experience and sales.
+ By Analyzing it state-wise and gender wise both such that all the sales data have to improve accordingly the supplier or market.